BPCI-Robotics/notebook-24-25/notebook.md

 * Everyone else uses it: The torque afforded by six motors allows one to have a much faster drivetrain, while still having good acceleration, handling, and pushing power.

 ### CAD
 This time, we decided that CAD was important.
 So we tried two different softwares, Autodesk Fusion 360, and Onshape.
 Both of them proved useful in their own way.
 Fusion 360 is very powerful, with features like physics simulation, and better support for custom desigining parts like the ones made from polypropylene.
 However, it is demanding in terms of computer resources, and it does not run well on school-administered Chromebooks.
 Onshape has the essential features needed to put together a robot, runs well on all computers, and is easier to learn.
-When desigining the robot for the competition, we decided that we do not have time for CAD
+When desigining the robot for the competition, we decided that we do not have time for CAD, and we would continue our iterative design process using the robot itself.

 ## Programming

-##

 ### LemLib
 The programmers on the team did some research on control systems for the robot, and now we understand them.
 It would be a good project to implement them, but we understand our constraints (small team, few hours).
 So we wanted a sort of all-in-one solution for PID and path-following.
 PROS seemingly insists upon OkapiLib, though in the latest versions of PROS it is not supported.
 LemLib looked promising, as it was feature-rich and supported.
 LemLib makes it trivial to configure PID and custom controller

+## Feb 2 Competition
+On February 2nd, we went to a city qualifier, where our alliance placed second, only getting defeated in the final match.
+We also placed second in skills.
+What factors led to this success, and what can we learn from this?

+### The robot worked!
+The primary method of scoring in this competition is to put rings on the stake which the robot is holding, then to get it in the positive corner.
+The secondary method is to score on wall stakes, which is a sort of tiebreaker when both positive corners have full stakes.
+But weirdly, in most cases we won because of the autonomous bonus.
+With a few small changes to the autonomous code we used last competition, every single time it would pick up the stake, and score a single ring.
+The other teams didn't have an autonomous routine, so this gave a huge advantage, not just in autonomous win points, but also in having a stake before the game starts.

+I believe that if we wrote the autonomous code from